Our Global Network

 Is there anything else that I should know?

-• Basque Country and Navarra have lower tax rates for CIT and specific tax rules that can be of interest
+Basque Country and Navarra – lower corporate tax rates and distinct tax systems

 Our firms in Spain